Sage Reynolds, B.Mus

 In addition to his work in the Province of Québec, Sage has performed elsewhere within Canada’s borders, including concerts and festival appearances in Ottawa, Toronto (including NXNE & Planet IndigenUS), Thunder Bay, Sudbury, Red Rock (Live from the Rock Folk Festival), Owen Sound (Summerfolk Music Festival), Winnipeg Folk Festival, Vancouver International Jazz Festival, and the Edmonton Folk Music Festival.
 He has performed internationally in locations such as Alaska, Central America, South & South East Asia, New York, NY, Merida, Mexico (at the 2005 Merida Jazz Festival Internacional), Austin, Texas (at the 2006 Folk Alliance conference), and Europe.

 Since 2011 & 2013, respectively, two of Sage’s main collaborative projects have been with Thomas Hellman and Jordan Officer.
-With each artist he has completed several recording projects (including writing the string arrangements and collaborating for the vocal/instrumental arrangements (with Olaf Gundel and Thomas Hellman) on Thomas’ latest album), has staged multiple shows (often with stage direction by Brigitte Haentjens), and has toured extensively in Québec, France, Ontario, Belgium, Switzerland, and Italy (close to 150 shows to date for Thomas’ Rêves américains).
+With each artist he has completed several recording projects (including composing the string arrangements and collaborating for the vocal/instrumental arrangements (with Olaf Gundel and Thomas Hellman) on Thomas’ latest album), has staged multiple shows (often with stage direction by Brigitte Haentjens), and has toured extensively in Québec, France, Ontario, Belgium, Switzerland, and Italy (close to 150 shows to date for Thomas’ Rêves américains).
 Besides working with each bandleader, these projects have given Sage the opportunity to collaborate and perform with two other excellent musicians: Olaf Gundel (with Thomas Hellman) and Alain Bergé (with Jordan Officer).